Real Toric Varieties: Interactions between their Geometry and their Topology: Introduction

 \begin{intro8} Let $T\hookrightarrow X$ be a real \te.
 The variety $\Bl_W X\rightarrow X$ is a resolution of the winding of $X$.
 Moreover, $\Bl_W X\rightarrow X$ restricts to an isomorphism of the canonical fibres. \end{intro8}

 \paragraph{Cycles and Cohomology} In this section, we start by computing the \emph{virtual Betti numbers} of every real \te.
-These numbers coincide with the Betti numbers of the real locus whenever the variety is smooth and have compact real locus.
-They were introduced in \cite{McCroryClint2003VBno}.
+These numbers, introduced in \cite{McCroryClint2003VBno}, coincide with the Betti numbers of the real locus whenever the variety is smooth and have compact real locus.
 We express them using a bivariate polynomial, $e[X]$.
 This polynomial counts the number of toric subvarieties of $X$ whose torus is in a given isogeny class.

 \begin{intro9} Let $T\hookrightarrow X$ be a real torus embedding.
 The virtual Poincaré polynomial of $X$ is given by the following formula:

 Hence, whenever the topological core of $X$ is smooth and have compact real locus, the Poincaré polynomial of $X(\R)$ is given by $b[X(\R)]=e[X](t-1;t+1)$. \end{intro9}